hoodiehq/hood.ie/_posts/2016-05-27-welcoming-communities.md

 ### 2. Be Legal

-Not only will people refrain from contributing to your project if it lacks a **license**, not having one can will get you in all kind of trouble.
+Not only will people refrain from contributing to your project if it lacks a **license**, but not having one can and will get you in all kinds of trouble.
 And according to [the definition](http://www.opensource.org/osd) of the term “open source,” *your library is not open source if it doesn’t have a license*.
 So [choose an Open Source license](http://choosealicense.com/ "Choose an open source license - Choose a License").

 ### 3. Be Inclusive